85th Annual International Conference

 Click here to register.
 Read on about possible discount codes needed BEFORE you register.
 Want your university to pay?
 Complete your registration and follow prompts to pay.
 Once invoice is generated, click to email the invoice to your finance office.
 For registration assistance, contact: email@example.com

 All presenters and participants must pay to register.

-Once registered, you will receive login credentials and instructions (after mid-September).
+Once registered, you will receive login credentials and instructions (near early-October).
 Want to start getting ready for the virtual event?
 Download (or update) Zoom software and install the Chrome browser.

 Late rate (after October 15)

 - Member: $200 (If new member since June 15, learn more here of 10% conference discount.)

 - Nonmember: $275 (Before attempting to register, click to learn of 10% conference discount with paid membership.)

 - Retiree: $125